8 Plastic Canvas Stitches

 AFTER YOU HAVE LEARNED A FEW OF THESE PLASTIC CANVAS STITCHES, YOU ARE READY TO TRY OUT A SIMPLE PATTERN.

 Glance through these Plastic canvas patterns, Plastic Canvas Tissue Box Patterns, Halloween Plastic Canvas Patterns, Plastic Canvas Christmas Patterns and grab a few to try, or use them to inspire your own designs.
-Or you can check out these plastic canvas kits to get started.

 After you have wet your feet with a few of these patterns, then you will be ready to move on to bigger and more complex projects.